MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-controls.md

 ---
-title: "Tutorial: Add controls to a picture viewer app"
+title: "Tutorial: Add controls to the picture viewer Windows Forms app"
 description: Add a picture box, a checkbox, and buttons to a picture viewer application in the Visual Studio integrated development environment.
 author: anandmeg
 ms.author: meghaanand